ergoplatform/ergodocs/docs/ef/ef-treasury.md

 # Ergo Foundation Treasury

 The Ergo Foundation initially received an allocation of 4,330,776 ERG, which is equivalent to 4.43% of the total supply.
-Additionally, the Treasury exchanged 1,782,615 ERG for [EFYT](efyt.md), a token issued on the Waves Platform in 2017 to build an early community through airdrops and raise funds before the Ergo mainnet launch.

 A significant portion of this Treasury has been expended for the benefit of the Ergo protocol and community.
 Even during periods of low ERG price, the Foundation continued to invest in order to foster and grow the Ergo ecosystem.

-/// details | Emission
+/// details | EFYT
      {type: info, open: true}
+Additionally, the Treasury exchanged 1,782,615 ERG for [EFYT](efyt.md), a token issued on the Waves Platform in 2017 to build an early community through airdrops and raise funds before the Ergo mainnet launch.

+After subtracting the 1,782,615 ERG exchanged for EFYT, the Ergo Foundation was left with 2,548,161 ERG, which is approximately 2.6% of the total supply.
+///

 For more information on the Ergo's emission schedule, tokenomics and allocation, visit the [emission](emission.md) section.
-///

 ## Holdings